Yeicor/drone-copilot/BUILD.md

 buildozer android debug [deploy run]
 ```

-The build is available at `bin/tellocopilot-...-debug.apk`

 ## iOS (not tested)

 Remember that you will need an Apple developer account to be able to install your app on a real iPhone.

-Install Cocoapods if you haven't already
+Install Cocoapods if you haven't already:

 ```
 brew install cocoapods
 ```

-Build your app and install the Tensorflow Lite pod
+Build your app and install the Tensorflow Lite pod:

 ```
 buildozer ios debug